reematcs/RentDaddy/scripts.md

    - Test on both macOS and Linux
    - Use conditional logic for OS-specific commands
    - Check for required tools and provide feedback

+6. **Local Testing**:
+   - Test production builds locally before pushing to ECR
+   - Isolate specific functionality to test (like symlinks) for quicker iteration
+   - Use architecture-specific builds for faster testing